monicatrinhh/major-project/proposal.md

 - catch fish and bugs
 - music and sfx
 - transition screen
+- give items to villagers in exchange for suprise gifts

 note: Certain items (type of fish, bugs, etc.) only appear at a certain of the day, see comments to check them out 1, Koi only appear from 4-9PM